A new algebraic approach to genome rearrangement models: The circular genome algebra

 In the permutation approach detailed in Section~\ref{sec:perms}, we considered rearrangement events to be individual permutations acting on individual permutations.
 In the setting of the genome algebra, we represent both genomes and rearrangements by permutation clouds, each of which is a sum of permutations weighted by their probabilities ($\zee\sigma = \tfrac{1}{2N}\sum_{d\in\DN} d\sigma$).
 A single rearrangement event is here modelled by a permutation cloud $\zee a$ acting on a permutation cloud $\zee\sigma$.
 Mathematically, this event results in a convex combination of permutation clouds $\sum c_i\zee\sigma_i$; biologically, it results in one of the genomes $\zee\sigma_i$, according to the probability distribution given by the coefficients $c_i$.

 The permutation cloud view of circular genomes seems to us quite natural.
-To observe a genome, we pin it down and assign to it a single permutation (any one, from the appropriate equivalence class $[\sigma]$, with probability $\tfrac{1}{2N}$).
+To observe a genome, we fix an orientation and a reference frame, and assign to it a single permutation (any one, from the appropriate equivalence class $[\sigma]$, with probability $\tfrac{1}{2N}$).
+We refer to this as an {\em instance} of the genome.
 Theoretically, however, the genome exists simultaneously as all of its possible physical orientations in space; it {\em is} the cloud, $\zee\sigma$.

 What about rearrangements?
 For a rearrangement permutation $a\in\SN$ and $d\in\DN$, the result of the action $da$ on $\sigma\in\SN$ is $d(a\sigma)\in[a\sigma]$, that is, it results in the same genome as $a$ acting on $\sigma$.
 So we can think of $\zee a$ acting on $\zee \sigma$ as encompassing (all orientations of ($a$ acting on (all orientations of $\sigma$))).